Doubly robust identification of treatment effects from multiple environments: Methodology

-Moreover, we would like the two loss functions, i.e., $J_Y$ and $J_T$, to be on the same scale to avoid any finite sample issues.
-Therefore, we standardize the cross U-statistic by dividing the empirical variance $\hat \sigma \left( \tstathat_e^2(S)\right)$, i.e. the finite sample estimate of the variance term \paragraph{Choice of kernel} An important issue in practice is the selection of the kernel parameters.
+\paragraph{Choice of kernel} An important issue in practice is the selection of the kernel parameters.
 We used a Gaussian kernel in all of our experiments.
 We set the bandwidth of the kernel $\sigma$ to be the median distance between points $X$ in the pooled sample---this remains a heuristic similar to those described in \citet{takeuchi2006nonparametric}, and the optimum kernel choice is an ongoing area of research.